pguti778/testinginjava/readme.md

 ## The starter

-As per [SpringBoot testing documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing), *"Most developers use the spring-boot-starter-test “Starter”, which imports both Spring Boot test modules as well as JUnit Jupiter, AssertJ, Hamcrest, and a number of other useful libraries."*
+As per [SpringBoot testing documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing), *"Most developers use the spring-boot-starter-test “Starter”, which imports both Spring Boot test modules as well as JUnit Jupiter, AssertJ, Hamcrest, and **a number of other useful libraries**."*

 ```xml
 <dependency>